JiayiJi/Jiayi/content/post/2017-12-26-welcome-to-jiayi-s-website.md

 So, you want start a personal website?
 And you also an R user?
 Then the R package [blogdown](https://github.com/rstudio/blogdown) is the best (state-of-the-art) way to create a static website that is generated from plain Markdown or R Markdown documents.

-My website was build with the [academic](https://github.com/gcushen/hugo-academic) framework, a perfect theme for personal or academic websites, and is hosted on [Netlify](https://www.netlify.com/).
-For more details on how to build the website through the awesome blogdown R package, please check out the step-by-step tutorial in my [github repository](https://github.com/JiayiJi/JiayiJi).
+My website was powered by the [academic](https://github.com/gcushen/hugo-academic) theme for [Hugo](https://gohugo.io/). , a perfect theme for personal or academic websites, and is hosted on [Netlify](https://www.netlify.com/).
+For more details on how to build the website through the awesome blogdown R package, please check out my step-by-step tutorial in my [github repository](https://github.com/JiayiJi/JiayiJi).
+Feel free to contact me if you have questions.

-I will primarily use the website to share my projects and publications, as well as posts mostly related to R and biostatistics.
+I will primarily use the website to share my projects and publications, as well as posts mostly related to data science and biostatistics.

       {{< tweet 930492543187513345 >}}

 As an aspiring data scientist, now it's time!